WeAreAcademy/mark-react-exer--js-write-map/README.md

 - Clone this repo (or fork then clone)
 - In the repo directory, run `yarn` to install any required packages.
-- Check that you can run `yarn start`
+- Check that when you run `yarn start` - you get an error about needing to write a `map` function!

 ## The exercise parts: